noiz23/programer2/OCPStudyGuide/README.md

 - Java specifies that it will look for a Java class resource bundle before a property file of the same name.
 - Calendar constants for months begins with 0.
 - Period does not allow chaining.
 Only the last Period method called counts.
--  Period format begins with a P and a Dura- tion format begins with PT.
+- Period format begins with a P and a Duration format begins with PT.
 They are different types and do not represent the same value even though they are both a day.
 - Remember that Duration uses hours/minutes/seconds and Period uses years months/days for measures
 - Without a time zone, Java doesn’t know what moment in time to use for the Instant.

 ****************************************************************************************************************************